postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 <!-- TODO: add screenshot -->

-If the variable is unresolved because it does not exist:
+If the variable is unresolved because it doesn't exist:
 1. Select **Add new variable**.
 1. Enter a **Name**, verify a **Value** for the variable, and select the appropriate **Scope** (global, collection, or environment) from the dropdown.
 1. Select **Create variable**.

 <!-- TODO: add screenshot -->

 > If the variable was [defined programmatically in a script](#defining-variables-in-scripts), it will be resolved at runtime.
-This means that if a variable is unresolved, Postman can’t warn you before the request is sent.
+This means that if a variable is unresolved, Postman can’t warn you before the request sends.
 Depending on how the unresolved variable is used, you may receive a `400 Bad Request` error response from the API, or Postman may be unable to send the request at all.
 Open the [console](/docs/sending-requests/troubleshooting-api-requests/#debugging-in-the-console) to help identify unresolved variables in your scripts.

 ## Next steps